ascorbic/unpic-img/docs/src/content/docs/unpic/contributing.md

 ---
 title: "Contributing to Unpic"
-description: "Lorem ipsum dolor sit amet - 2"
+description: "How to contribute to the Unpic library"
 ---

 You can find the code in [the unpic repo](https://github.com/ascorbic/unpic).
 To test the library, you will need to install [Deno](https://deno.land/).

 To add new domains or subdomains to an existing CDN, add them to `domains.json` or `subdomains.json` respectively.